 What’s Inside An Emma Mattress?

 Before we get into the review, let’s take a look inside the Emma and discuss some of the layers and materials which make up the core of this hybrid mattress.

 - The base layer is cold foam.
-This is a durable base which provides the counter pressure whatever your sleeping position.
+This is a durable base that provides the counter-pressure whatever your sleeping position.
 Notice how there are holes across the base.
 This allows for effective body heat dissipation which ensures a cool night’s sleep.
-Also note how each hole has a slit across the width of the mattress.
-This allows for pressure relieving support of your lower back and other body parts by helping the high density foam to contour easily.
+Also, note how each hole has a slit across the width of the mattress.
+This allows for pressure-relieving support of your lower back and other body parts by helping the high-density foam to contour easily.

 - On top is a layer of traditional visco elastic memory foam.
 This material is good for body contouring and pressure point relief, proving useful for those with bad back issues or other types of joint pain.

 - Then comes the layer of up to 2000 pocket springs.
 If you’re wondering why you cannot see any springs it’s because they are within the border of foam.
 This is the reason that you cannot see the pocket springs from the side, but can when removing the top layer.
 This type of spring system is much better than the old Bonnell springs found in cheaper mattresses because they offer better motion isolation, thus making it ideal when sharing the bed.